brodjieski/brodjieski.github.io/_posts/2025-06-17-mscp_container.md

 ```
 {: .nolineno }

 The first time you start the container system, it will install a base container filesystem and prompt you to install a default kernel.
-It provides a recommended default kernel for you to accept.
+The process suggests a recommended default kernel that you can use.

 Once the system has been started, you can now build the container from the `Dockerfile`.